sbolivara16/Datamol-based-tools/README.md

 Copy code
 pip install -r requirements.txt

 Alternatively, if you do not want to install the package locally, you can use the provided notebooks in the notebooks directory or run them in Google Colab.

 Usage
 Each tool is contained in a separate Python script located in the tools directory.
 Simply navigate to the directory and run the desired script:

 If you would like to contribute to Datamol Tools, please create a pull request.
 Suggestions for new tools or improvements to existing ones are welcome.

 License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - .

 Contact
 For any questions or suggestions, please contact the author at sbolivara16@gmail.com.